 Books and non-expert reviews are important to research.
 For those who are not experts in the field, these resources will provide understanding of the fundamental theories, principals, terms, and players.
 Many of these resources are written by experts in the field but presented for the average, interested reader (some books are advanced).
 Keep an eye out for keywords to search for more in-depth resources and the citations or further suggested reading information, usually found at the end of the chapter/article/book.

-In review articles, the author(s) summarize the literature (study/research) articles that have been written within a topic or discipline.
+With review articles, the author(s) summarize the literature (study/research) articles that have been written within a topic or discipline.
 This review is usually evaluative.
 These articles help researchers keep up to date on a given topic or discipline.
 These articles do not present original research.
 Review articles are scholarly.
 For an example, check out this article.

 A study article, also referred to as a primary paper or an original research article, is where author(s) present their original research.
 A study article has specific components.
 Authors do cite other work but make original contributions to their field.
 For an example, check out this article.